anotheremily/ccminer-cryptonight/README.md

 THIS PROGRAM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!

+**Note that this fork is being maintained strictly for use on Jetson TK1 Development Boards.
+It may not run on other platforms with these changes.**

 ## Installation
 Requires CUDA SDK 6.0 which can be found here: https://developer.nvidia.com/linux-tegra-rel-19